TK51/aipos-public-eng/aipos-mobile-version-guide.md

 - Save it to your phone’s local files

 ⚠️ Platform Notes:
-- Android: Download usually works fine in both GitHub app and web browser
+- Android: Download usually works fine in both GitHub app and web browser ([see how](https://youtube.com/shorts/Lhln2_BZKFM))
-- iOS: Use Safari — GitHub app lacks direct file save, web browser has some specific scenario [see how](https://youtube.com/shorts/XznbBT0LmAo)
+- iOS: Use Safari — GitHub app lacks direct file save, web browser has some specific scenario ([see how](https://youtube.com/shorts/XznbBT0LmAo))

 ---